SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 Compute nodes must use CPUs that offer instructions for accessing entropy (such as RDSEED or RDRAND on x86_64 or RNDR on arm64), and these instructions may not be filtered by the hypervisor.
-If this requirement cannot be verified directly, then at least the following two conditions must be satisfied in a virtual instance:

-1. The special file `/proc/sys/kernel/random/entropy_avail` must contain the value 256 (pinned since kernel 5.18).

-2. The number of FIPS 140-2 failures must not exceed 3 out of 1000 blocks tested, as determined by `cat /dev/random | rngtest -c 1000` .

 Compute nodes may provide a HRNG via `rngd`.